awsugblr/awsugblr/src/pages/blog/2019-08-05-aws-community-day-bengaluru-2019-main-track.md

 tags:
   - communityday 2019 bengaluru
 ---
 AWS Community Day Bengaluru 2019 started with full house and high energy!
-Our MC extend hearty welcome to Sponsors, Speakers, Attendees and everyone who made the event possible.
+Our MC extended hearty welcome to Sponsors, Speakers, Attendees and everyone who made the event possible.

 ## Keynote: Embracing Full-stack Serverless.
 A new paradigm